razoumov/publish/03-domain-parallelism.md

-So far we have been working with single-locale Chapel codes that may run on one or many cores on a single compute node, making use of the shared memory space and accelerating computations by launching parallel tasks on individual cores.
+So far we have been working with single-locale Chapel codes that may run on one or many cores on a single compute node, making use of the shared memory space and accelerating computations by launching parallel threads on individual cores.
 Chapel codes can also run on multiple nodes on a compute cluster.
 In Chapel this is referred to as *multi-locale* execution.

 >> ## Docker side note